cbosoft/blog/_drafts/2021-03-04-ml-workflow.md

 hope!
 We need to check the training results.
 How good was the training?
 If we apply the model, do we get good masks out?

 ## Calculating confidence

+How do we calculate confidence in the output from the model?
+Let's look at the example above.
+The model outputs a tensor of activations of the final layer for each of the classes.
+If we're analysing 100px by 100px images, and we have two classes, then we expect this tensor to have a shape of `(2, 100, 100)`.
+This is essentially two 100x100 images, one for each class, where each pixel is an activation value.
+Roughly speaking, the class with the larger value is the chosen class for each pixel.
+But can the machine always choose 'a' or 'b'?
+Can't it ever be stumped?
+Perhaps there should be a third option: **none of the above**.

+"Activation" is just just whatever number is the result of summing the weighted and biased value of the neurons in the layer behind - I mean it is a pretty arbitrary value.
+We want some way to normalise or convert this to a percentage.
+Then we can assess using our monkey brains whether the class chosen for a pixel should be 'aye' or 'naw', or if the machine can't tell, an important third option.